fkohl04/expiration-monitoring/Motivation.md

 Once exposed, It is easily possible to implement alerting in Prometheus or Grafana based on these metrics.
 Having the metrics displayed in Grafana makes the expiration as visible as possible to the whole team.

+## Conclusion

+We have seen why certificate expiration and its monitoring is important and furthermore that it is dangerous if this monitoring is based on human surveillance.

+How does your certificate monitoring setup look like and did you have downtimes because of expired certificates before?
+If yes, you may want to reevaluate your setup and investigate if you are really monitoring the instance of the certificate that is used by your service and no local representation of it.